-- 7. Member States that are Parties to the WHO FCTC and have signed the Protocol should ratify it. - 8.
-Member States that are Parties to the WHO FCTC but have not signed the Protocol should accede to it. - 9.
-Member States that are not Parties to the WHO FCTC are encouraged to urgently join.
-All Member States, that are Parties to the WHO FCTC, should fully comply with its requirements and take concrete steps to implement them. - 10.
-WHO and partners should continue to promote the Protocol in the African Region and support its ratification or accession by the Parties to the WHO FCTC. - 11.
-The Regional Committee is invited to take note of this progress report and the proposed next steps.
+7. Member States that are Parties to the WHO FCTC and have signed the $Protocol^5$ should ratify it.

+8. Member States that are Parties to the WHO FCTC but have not signed the Protocol6 should accede to it.

+9. Member States that are not Parties to the WHO $FCTC^7$ are encouraged to urgently join.
+All Member States, that are Parties to the WHO FCTC, should fully comply with its requirements and take concrete steps to implement them.

+10. WHO and partners should continue to promote the Protocol in the African Region and support its ratification or accession by the Parties to the WHO FCTC.

+11. The Regional Committee took note of the progress report and the proposed next steps.

-Benin, Botswana, Democratic Republic of the Congo, Ghana, Guinea-Bissau, Kenya, South Africa and United Republic of Tanzania.
+5 Benin, Botswana, Democratic Republic of the Congo, Ghana, Guinea-Bissau, Kenya, South Africa and United Republic of Tanzania.

-Algeria, Angola, Burundi, Cameroon, Cabo Verde, Central African Republic, Chad, Equatorial Guinea, Ethiopia, Lesotho, Liberia, Mauritania, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Sao Tome & Principe, Seychelles, Sierra Leone, Uganda, Zambia and Zimbabwe.
+6 Algeria, Angola, Burundi, Cameroon, Cabo Verde, Central African Republic, Chad, Equatorial Guinea, Ethiopia, Lesotho, Liberia, Mauritania, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Sao Tome & Principe, Seychelles, Sierra Leone, Uganda, Zambia and Zimbabwe.

-&lt;sup>7 Eritrea, Malawi and South Sudan.
+7 Eritrea, Malawi and South Sudan.